 There are two main ways how family offices are attracting hedge fund talent:

 Under participatory compensation models, family offices give executives a stake in the family office, select investments, or both.

 Family offices are increasingly following this model, according to Forbes, attracting talent by promising them “a piece of the action”.

 This model has its rewards and risks.
 Under participatory compensation, family office executives can earn millions of dollars in a year, while in other years they might not get paid.

 Super wealthy families generally have a long term mindset with their investments, unlike hedge funds, which are judged by quarterly performance.
 For fund managers, it may be appealing not being critiqued solely on a bad quarter, but instead be judged by the long term result.

 While there is upside in not being pressured to perform the quarter, strong performance in the current moment will not result in an immediate and full payout for the adviser.

-Using the participatory compensation model, as a reflection of the super wealthy’s long term outlook, payouts will be stretched out over a period of time (years) to mitigate risk-taking, according to Usha Bhate, Executive Director of the Institutional Investor.
+Using the participatory compensation model, as a reflection of the family office’s long term outlook, payouts will be stretched out over a period of time (years) to mitigate risk-taking, according to Usha Bhate, Executive Director of the Institutional Investor.

 With the recent and increasing wealth coming out of the continent, the new crop of family offices in Asia are adding a unique twist to the family office business model by setting up their own funds and attracting outside investors.